Our Services

 Published on: 4/24/2026

-Selecting the right red light therapy for eczema means balancing wavelength (630–850 nm), power density and treatment time to calm inflammation, boost skin repair and avoid irritation.
-Recommended power settings vary by eczema type, so start with conservative settings and monitor your skin’s response.
+Red light therapy for eczema works best when you balance wavelength (630–850 nm), power density, and treatment time to reduce inflammation, support skin repair, and prevent irritation.
+Optimal power settings depend on your eczema type, so begin with conservative settings and closely monitor your skin's response.

 Eczema, a chronic inflammatory skin condition, often manifests as redness, itching, and dryness.
 Red light therapy has become a popular, non-invasive option to help soothe these symptoms and support skin repair.
 This guide breaks down how to select the best red light therapy for eczema—focusing on power settings, treatment times, and safety tips—to help you make an informed choice.